 - Set adb in windows path file (http://stackoverflow.com/questions/20564514/adb-is-not-recognized-as-an-internal-or-external-command-operable-program-or)

-With new Android studio the Android Device Monitor is deprecated and replaced with new features, that can be used instead: https://developer.android.com/studio/profile/monitor.
+With a new Android studio, the Android Device Monitor is deprecated and replaced with new features, that can be used instead: https://developer.android.com/studio/profile/monitor.

 - Device has to be set with USB debugging enabled (Device Settings > System > About phone > Tap 5 times on the Build number > Developer options becomes enabled > Go back > Open Developer options > Turn ON USB debugging)

 - For a best crash log select “error” instead of “verbose”

 7. Try to localize the crash, for example on this crash the relevant log starts here:10-25 19:35:10.719: E/AndroidRuntime(11853): FATAL EXCEPTION: mainand ends here:10-25 19:35:10.719: E/AndroidRuntime(11853): at android.view.ViewRootImpl$TraversalRunnable.run(V

 NB!
 When you are ready to save the file, always do so in .txt format.